SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2022-04-15-generatingfunctionological-proof-geometric-arithmetic-sequences.md

 2. Use the fact that $$\frac{1}{(1 - x)^2} = D\frac{1}{1 - x}$$ again, but look at the comment in Definition 3 (i.e. that $$DA \overset{\text{ops}}{\leftrightarrow} ((n + 1)a_{n + 1}).$$ if $$A \overset{\text{ops}}{\leftrightarrow} (a_n)$$; choose $$(a_n)$$ carefully).
 3. Use fact 5 repeatedly, starting from $A = 1$.
 (What sequence is this the generating function of?)

-Post your solutions in the unofficial [Maths @ Monash Discord](https://discord.gg/hx63ZwSXBg)!
+Post your solutions in the comments or in the unofficial [Maths @ Monash Discord](https://discord.gg/hx63ZwSXBg)!

+---

 ### A few more applications (an outline only)